Hengqin Port

 Hengqin Port (Chinese: 横琴口岸) is a land border checkpoint located in Hengqin, Zhuhai, Guangdong Province, China, connecting mainland China with the Macau Special Administrative Region.
 Opened on 18 August 2020, it replaces the former Lotus Bridge crossing as the main land port between Zhuhai and Macau in the western area of the territory.

 The port consists of two functional sections: the Zhuhai-side checkpoint, operated by Chinese authorities, and the Macau Port Area of Hengqin Port (Chinese: 橫琴口岸澳門口岸區), which is leased to Macau and administered under Macau law until 2049.
 This arrangement allows for streamlined "joint inspection and one-stop customs clearance", facilitating rapid cross-border travel between the two jurisdictions.

 Hengqin Port operates 24 hours a day and is capable of handling up to 80 million passenger trips annually, making it one of the busiest border crossings in the Greater Bay Area.
-The port is also planned to be connected to the Macau Light Rapid Transit (LRT) East Line, further enhancing regional integration.
+The port has been connected to the Hengqin line of the Macau LRT since November 2024.